Home Reading and writing files on S3 with Polars

 Writing a file to S3

-We will create a simple DataFrame with 3 columns.
-We will write this to both a CSV and Parquet file in S3 using s3fs.
+We create a simple DataFrame with 3 columns which we will write to both a CSV and Parquet file in S3 using s3fs.
 The s3fs library allows you to read and write files to S3 with similar syntax to working on a local file system.

 1